Google Ads Conversion Tracking Not Working? How to Test & Fix It

 This is why Google Ads shows 0 conversions but GA4 shows events - the tracking code exists, but consent configuration prevents proper attribution.

-The "Works in Testing" Problem
+Check My Tracking →The "Works in Testing" Problem

 Conversion tracking might work perfectly when you test it manually (you're logged in, cookies are already set, consent was granted previously).
 But for new users who haven't accepted consent yet, or users who reject cookies, conversions may not fire or attribute correctly.